bookofproofs/bookofproofs.github.io/_sources/history/19th-century/del-re.md

 ### Mathematical Profile (Excerpt):
 * He was born in the Kingdom of the Two Sicilies at a time when major changes were occurring due to the move towards the unification of Italy.
-* Alfonso's father, Raffaele Del Re, was a tailor.
 * Alfonso began his education in his home town but, when he was fifteen years old, he went to Naples to complete his secondary school studies.
 * After graduating from a private high school in Naples, he entered the University of Naples.
 * Del Re's first paper, Relazione tra due determinanti Ⓣ(Relationship between two determinants), was published in the Giornale di Matematiche (Battaglini) in 1881.